Semiconductor Industry Analysts

 02TSMC Capacity Expansion and Advanced Nodes

 TSMC remains the dominant manufacturer for advanced logic chips.
 The company is accelerating its roadmap toward the 2nm node, which is expected to enter mass production in the second half of the decade.
+For teams targeting mature and mainstream nodes, however, TSMC shuttle programs continue to offer predictable access — provided slots are secured early.

 2nm Production Ramp